 Are you passionate about people and property?
 Do you understand that moving home can be an exciting, yet daunting process?
 If you do, then you could be a great help to people who are attempting to find a new home.

-As with most of the other jobs in this list, being an Estate Agent relies on strong organisational skills and good communication, because whether clients are buying or selling property, they will rely on you to keep them informed about each step of the process and put them at ease.
+As with most of the other jobs in this list, being an Estate Agent relies on strong organisational skills and good communication.
+This is because (whether they’re buying or selling a property) clients will rely on you to keep them informed about each step of the process and put them at ease.

 So, if you’re ready to help people make some of the biggest decisions of their lives, then you could apply for a role as an Estate Agent today.